-NHDOT has adopted a policy to add width for shoulder bicycle routes when state highways are rebuilt, which happens on a 20 to 30 year cycle.
+The RPC has worked with Seacoast Area Bicycle Riders (SABR) and member communities to secure funding to extend shoulders and complete regional routes including the Great Bay Bicycle Loop, the Exeter-Hampton-North Hampton Bicycle Loop and the NH Coastal Byway.
+The success of these efforts has varied by municipality, depending on the interest of Towns to appropriate matching funding needed to access federal funding under the Transportation Alternatives (TAP), or Congestion Mitigation/Air Ouality (CMAO) programs.
+NHDOT has adopted a policy to add width for shoulder bicycle routes when state highways are reconstructed, which happens on a 20-30 year cycle.
 NHDOT Maintenance District 6 has also created extra shoulder width in some cases as part of routine resurfacing by narrowing travel lanes to 11 feet or even 10 feet from a traditional 12 feet or more.
-In some cases opportunities remain to allocate more width to shoulders on low-speed roads where 10 foot lanes would be adequate according to the Institute for Transportation Engineers.
+In some cases opportunities remain to allocate more width to shoulders on low-speed roads where 10 foot lanes would be adequate (Institute for Transportation Engineers).

-After "maintenance of roads and bridges, respondents to the UNH Regional Needs Survey identified "availability of bike paths" as the next highest priority for increase transportation system investment in the region.
+After "maintenance of roads and bridges", respondents to the UNH Regional Needs Survey identified "availability of bike paths" as the next highest priority for increased transportation system investment in the region.
 Community meeting and other public input underscored this, identifying a particular need for improved bicycle and pedestrian facilities within communities that connect residential areas to services and schools and provide safe passage for students or adults on foot or bicycle.
 Reflecting this, six communities in the RPC region have initiated Safe Routes to School (SRTS) initiatives, including Hampton, Newfields, Plaistow, Portsmouth, Rye, and Seabrook.
 While federal Safe Routes to School funds have now been rolled into the new Transportation Alternatives program under MAP-21 and the FAST Act, the SRTS model remains an excellent one for municipalities and school districts.